 The 2 main types of bands used on slingshots are flat bands (commonly know as just "bands") or tubes.
 They both come in a variety of thicknesses and each size has its own advantages however which one is "better" depends more on experience, skill and personal preference.
 Any of these band types can be used for shooting targets or hunting with the right technique however some might be considered more appropriate depending on ammo type, shooting style and the slingshot frame you're using.

-Flat latex bands such as 'Theraband' and 'Precise' are very popular and come in various thicknesses and widths.
+Flat latex bands such as Theraband, Precise (Dankung) and GZK are very popular and come in various thicknesses and widths.
 These bands can be bought ready made in TTF or OTT configuration with a leather or fabric ammo pouch attached and are often sold as single or double sets (using two strips each side between the forks and the ammo pocket).
 We sell some of these bands here

 The flat band sets we sell are made from latex compounds and each material has its own characteristics and advantages depending on your shooting style and personal preferences.
 The main difference between bands is the draw resistance.
 Those with a greatly extended draw (ex. "butterfly" style) will usually use bands with less resistance for a longer draw.
 Shooters with a shorter draw length (cheek/jaw/ear anchor point style) will usually use bands that provide more resistance to achieve the same effect although this is not a standard rule and many shooters may choose bands with less or more resistance for other reasons.